Handling backgrounds

 The main node type for backgrounds is ESCBackground.
 Additionally, certain features of ESCTerrain add more features to the background.

 Backgrounds can come in all sizes.
 They may be the exact size as the screen, or they may be bigger or smaller.
-Escoria uses its Camera features to handle different-sized backgrounds.
+Escoria uses its Camera features to handle backgrounds of various sizes.

 Parallax backgrounds